damberbokati/BookKeeper/README.md

 **Requirements:**

-1. User checks out a book, add it to Book_Loan, the number of copies needs to be updated in the Book_Copies table.
-Show the output of the updated Book_Copies.
+**1. User checks out a book, add it to Book_Loan, the number of copies needs to be updated in the Book_Copies table.
+Show the output of the updated Book_Copies.**

 Add book to the BOOK_LOAN